-I was busy renovating my studio and then putting on a show and consequently had no time to do anything on the planning front.
+I was busy renovating my studio and then putting on an art show, resulting in no time for trip planning.
 At one point Al told me he had looked into bussing our way down the coast and, “we may have bitten off a bit more than we can chew.
 Some of those bus rides are going to be 15 hours!”

 A bit of last-minute research on my part showed that a) none of the rides were 15 hours and b) buses in Mexico are difficult to check out online.